anna328p/trump/README.md

 ##Instructions

+We should start off by saying that we assume you are on a Mac.
 First, go to your terminal.
 Check if you have git installed.
 If you are not sure type:

 ```git --version```